Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Abstract

 We study the {\sc Stable Fixtures} problem, a many-to-many generalisation of the classical non-bipartite {\sc Stable Roommates} matching problem.
 Building on the foundational work of Tan on stable partitions, we extend his results to this significantly more general setting and develop a rich framework for understanding stable structures in many-to-many contexts.
 Our main contribution, the notion of a \emph{generalised stable partition (GSP)}, not only characterises the solution space of this problem, but also serves as a versatile tool for reasoning about ordinal preference systems with capacity constraints.

-We show that GSPs can be computed efficiently and provide an elegant representation of a problem instance, tightly characterising its preference structure and succinctly certifying the existence and non-existence of stable matchings.
+We show that a GSP can be computed efficiently and and can provide an elegant representation of key aspects of a preference system.
 Leveraging a connection to stable half-matchings, we also establish a non-bipartite analogue of the Rural Hospitals Theorem for stable half-matchings and GSPs, and connect our results to recent work on near-feasible matchings, providing a simpler algorithm and tighter analysis for this problem.

 Our work also addresses the computational challenges of finding optimal stable half-matchings and GSPs, presenting a flexible integer linear programming model for various objectives.
 Beyond theoretical insights, we conduct the first empirical analysis of random {\sc Stable Fixtures} instances, uncovering surprising results, such as the impact of capacity functions on the solvability likelihood.
 Our work not only unifies and extends classical and recent perspectives on stability in non-bipartite stable matching but also establishes new tools, techniques, and directions for advancing the study of stable matchings and their applications.